With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Mclean County Center For Human Services is a mental health treatment center in Mclean County, IL, located at 108 West Market Street, 61701 zip code area.
-Mclean County Center For Human Services provides outpatient treatment.
-Mclean County Center For Human Services offers trauma therapy, group therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and seniors 65 or older.
-Mclean County Center For Human Services also supports people with PTSD, people with trauma and veterans.
-Additional services at Mclean County Center For Human Services consist of case management, court-ordered outpatient treatment and family psychoeducation.
+Mclean County Center For Human Services Psr is a mental health treatment center in Mclean County, IL, located at 530 North Center Street, 61701 zip code area.
+Mclean County Center For Human Services Psr provides outpatient treatment.
+Mclean County Center For Human Services Psr offers trauma therapy, integrated dual diagnosis disorder treatment and behavior modification to young adults, adults and seniors 65 or older.
+Mclean County Center For Human Services Psr also supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services at Mclean County Center For Human Services Psr consist of court-ordered outpatient treatment, psychosocial rehabilitation services and intensive case management.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.